 - Analysis of the House FY23 HUD Budget Proposal

 - Analysis of the Senate FY23 HUD Budget Proposal

 - Factsheet: Impacts of Government Shutdown on Affordable Housing Programs

-For more information on Budget and Appropriations, contact Kim Johnson, Policy Analyst, at [email protected].
+For more information on Budget and Appropriations, contact Kim Johnson, Policy Manager, at [email protected].